DZRana/SkydiveSimulator/README.md

 # SkydiveSimulator
-skydiving simulator for the oculus rift
+Skydiving simulator for the Oculus Rift.
+Made at Hackpoly 2015.